top of page

 "They’ll follow you to hell because they’ve never felt burning." - Father Riley

-Rone, Patrick, and their crew launch a dramatic and violent assault on a Royal Ulster Constabulary outpost, marking a dangerous new phase in their campaign.
-During the attack, teenage footsoldier Kelly proves both eager and naive.
-In the aftermath, Father Riley warns Rone of his growing influence, while Jerry and Tommy argue over direction.
-The episode ends with a UVF counter-attack plotted and the cycle of violence escalating.
+Rone, Patrick, and their crew carry out a violent assault on a Royal Ulster Constabulary outpost, signaling a dangerous escalation in their campaign.
+During the attack, teenage footsoldier Kelly proves both eager and dangerously naive.
+In the aftermath, Father Riley reveals to Rone that he fathered a child before going to prison.
+Rone and Patrick head to Derry to confront the growing drug trade in Catholic neighborhoods.
+The episode ends with the reveal that Kelly is Rone's son, right before Kelly is arrested by Inspector Upton.

 "Some wounds never stop bleeding." - Sister McCleary